ele1992/LeagueofTinder/README.md

 ## Technologies and concepts I used in this project

-  *  React-Native
-  *  Redux
+  *  React
-  *  Express
+  *  Axios
-  *  REST API
+  *  Riot API
-  *  Sequelize as ORM
-  *  One-to-many models
-  *  Many-to-many models
+  *  Firebase
   *  Bootstrap

-The goal of this project is to build fullstack mobile app, practicing and learning new technologies.
+The goal of this project is to build an app from scratch, practicing and learning new technologies.
 I learnt these new tools on my own by reading documentation, reading articles and watching tutorials.

 ## User Story